-The Santa Ynez Valley is home to a great wine region and you can read about some of the delicious wines I tasted on a Santa Barbara winery tour in this post.
+The Santa Ynez Valley is home to a great wine region and you can read about some of the delicious wines I tasted at three vineyards on a Santa Barbara winery tour in this post.

 A common theme is that there is so much to do!
 Santa Barbara Harbor holds true to this as well.

 Take a stroll along the marina to view beautiful boats moored along the dock and take in some of the most fantastic views in Southern California.